 ‘Oumuamua might therefore be a rare scientific resource, and it became the subject of an intense, though brief, observing campaign – brief because it was so fast moving that it quickly became too distant and faint to detect.
 Nevertheless, the observations that were completed found that it was reddish in color, with no apparent spectral features and no signs of gas or dust.
 All these suggest it might be something like a primitive (“D-type”) asteroid, although in truth there is no good analog known in our solar system.
 Most remarkable of all, as it rotated its variable light curve revealed that it has a very elongated shape: six times longer than it is wide.

-Publication: “Spitzer Observations of Interstellar Object 1I/’Oumuamua,” David E. Trilling, Michael Mommert, Joseph L. Hora, Davide Farnocchia, Paul Chodas, Jon Giorgini, Howard A. Smith, Sean Carey, Carey M. Lisse, Michael Werner, Andrew McNeill, Steven R. Chesley, Joshua P. Emery, Giovanni Fazio, Yanga R. Fernandez, Alan Harris, Massimo Marengo, Michael Mueller, Alissa Roegge, Nathan Smith, H. A. Weaver, Karen Meech, and Marco Micheli, AJ (in press) 2018.
+Reference: “Spitzer Observations of Interstellar Object 1I/’Oumuamua” David E. Trilling, Michael Mommert, Joseph L. Hora, Davide Farnocchia, Paul Chodas, Jon Giorgini, Howard A. Smith, Sean Carey, Carey M. Lisse, Michael Werner, Andrew McNeill, Steven R. Chesley, Joshua P. Emery, Giovanni Fazio, Yanga R. Fernandez, Alan Harris, Massimo Marengo, Michael Mueller, Alissa Roegge, Nathan Smith, H. A. Weaver, Karen Meech and Marco Micheli, 14 November 2018, The Astrophysical Journal.